faisalnjs/faisalnjs/README.md

-- 👋 Hi, I’m @nageerf
+- 👋 Hi, I’m Faisal Nageer (@nageerf)!
-- 👀 I’m interested in ...
+- 👀 I’m make websites, apps, games, bots, and more!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Discord.js!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on websites.
-- 📫 How to reach me ...
+- 📫 You can reach me at [fnageer3@outlook.com](mailto:fnageer3@outlook.com)

 <!---
 nageerf/nageerf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.